FAQ for training providers

 I want to make sure that my training topic is eligible.
 What are these topics?

-To be eligible under the Program, the training activity must deal with at least one of the subject matters referred to in section 49 of the Regulation respecting the issue of broker’s and agency licenses, including:
+To be eligible under the Program, the training activity must deal with at least one of the subject matters referred to in section 49 of the Regulation respecting the issue of broker’s and agency licences, including:

 - General or special legal rules that apply to brokerage transactions described in section 3.1 of the Real Estate Brokerage Act (CQLR, c.
 C-73.2);